 This course will have ten homework assignments reviewing concepts from lecture.
 Homework assignments are due at 11:59:59pm on the specified date in the schedule.
 All homeworks, except for the last one, are due on Fridays.
 Links to the homeworks can be found in the above schedule.
 Homeworks will be submitted via Gradescope; the easiest way to access the course Gradescope is via the course's Canvas page.

 Participation and Attendance

-I do not require students to attend class, and I won't be taking attendance.
-If you need to miss class for any reason, you don't need to tell me beforehand.
-That said, I like teaching and interacting with students, so please attend class and speak up.
-I welcome questions and discussion!
+We do not require students to attend class, and we won't be taking attendance.
+If you need to miss class for any reason, you don't need to tell us beforehand.
+That said, we like teaching and interacting with students, so please attend class and speak up.
+We welcome questions and discussion!

 Each project will include a breakdown of how it will be graded.
 Some projects may include extra credit components that can boost your grade above the maximum score :)

 To calculate final grades, we simply sum up the points obtained by each student (the points will sum up to some number x out of 100) and then use the following scale to determine the letter grade: [0-60] F, [60-62] D-, [63-66] D, [67-69] D+, [70-72] C-, [73-76] C, [77-79] C+, [80-82] B-, [83-86] B, [87-89] B+, [90-92] A-, [93-100] A. We do not curve the grades in any way.
 All fractions will be rounded up.

 Requests for Regrading